mstfkaratas/OrbitTools/readme.txt

 The "Orbit" assembly contains the main SGP4/SDP4 implementation:

-   Orbit – Given a Tle object, this class provides information about the orbit
+   Satellite - Given a Tle object, this class provides information about the orbit
            of the described satellite, including inclination, perigee, eccentricity, etc. Most importantly, it provides ECI coordinates and velocity for the satellite.